By Robin Jones

 Grand Central Art Center

-Cal State Fullerton’s College of the Arts partners with the City of Santa Ana to run this gallery anchoring the Second Street Promenade.
-Three galleries, a video project gallery, and a project wall feature contemporary and socially relevant artwork, installations, and performances.
+Cal State Fullerton’s College of the Arts partners with the City of Santa Ana to run the Grand Central Art Center, which anchors the Second Street Promenade.
+Three galleries, a video project gallery, and a project wall, feature contemporary and socially relevant artwork, installations, and performances.

 Murals

-Santa Ana’s commitment to public art is obvious; just walk down any street or alley downtown, or drive around the city, and you’ll soon stumble upon a colorful mural.
+Santa Ana’s commitment to public art is evident; walk down any street or alley Downtown or drive around the city, and you’ll soon stumble upon a colorful mural.
+Discover more than 200 with our Public Art Guide

 Mural Virgin Mary